influxpascal/influxpascal.github.io/_pages/about.md

 Within the InFluX lab, our research group focus his activities on the fundamental understanding of *soft matter* through experiments, simulations and statistical physics, on *Self-organization* from geometrically constrained sheets, rods, ribbons, shells and the *biomechanics* of living organisms.

-I like the idea that Research is a kind of labyrinth built by the researchers themselves !
+I like the idea that Research is a kind of labyrinth, but unlike the labyrinth-jail proposed here by Franquin (excerpt from “idées noires”), researchers build their own labyrinth by themselves !

 <center><img src="../images/Franquin.jpg" width="400" height="300" /></center>